 We carry freewheels and freewheel axle adapters so having a freewheel in the drivetrain is definitely an option.
-Our axle adapters are available for all common axle sizes such as 1", 3/4", 5/8", and 15mm.
+Our axle adapters are available for all common axle sizes such as 1", 3/4", 5/8", 15mm, and 20mm.

-These freewheels and axle adapters are available on this page: https://electricscooterparts.com/bicyclesprockets.html
+These freewheels and axle adapters are available on these pages:

 All of the parts could be purchased individually or we could make a kit out of them.
-The advantage of buying a kit is that it has a 10% discount over purchasing the parts individually, and that we install matching and labeled connectors on all of the parts so they are plug-and-play right out of the box.
+The advantage of buying a kit is that we install matching and labeled connectors on all of the parts so they are plug-and-play right out of the box.

 The factory that we get our gear motors from does not make a 24 Volt 600 Watt gear motor and only produces a 36 Volt 600 Watt version.
 However we do carry a 24 Volt 450 Watt gear motor which is our item # MOT-24450G.